MoarTube/MoarTube-Node/README.md

 ### What Now?

-At this point, you should probably look into creating a free Cloudflare account so that you can [give your node CDN capabilities](https://moartube.com/guides/how-to-integrate-your-node-with-cloudflare).
-WIth 310 data centers worlwide, Cloudflare will distribute most of your node's content.
+At this point, you should probably look into creating a free [Cloudflare account](https://www.cloudflare.com/network/) so that you can [give your node CDN capabilities](https://moartube.com/guides/how-to-integrate-your-node-with-cloudflare).
+With over 300 data centers worlwide, Cloudflare will distribute most of your node's content.

 ## Guides